ISU-MAVRIC/MAVRIC-Systems/Team Leads README.md

 To assign a label to an issue:
  1. Go to the issue
- 2. Click the icon next to Lables on the right
+ 2. Click the icon next to Labels on the right
  3. Start typing the name of the label.